audrasjb/embed-block-for-github/readme.txt

 == Screenshots ==

+1. Easy to use!
-1. Insert GiHub Repo Block.
+2. Insert GiHub Repo Block.
-1. Embed your GitHub Repositories in your Post content.
+3. Embed your GitHub Repositories in your Post content.
-2. Integrates well with your theme stylesheet.
+4. Integrates well with your theme stylesheet.

 == Installation ==